assareh/terraform-aws-consumer-elb/README.md

 ## What's a Module?

-A Module is a canonical, reusable, best-practices definition for how to run a single piece of infrastructure, such as a database or server cluster.
-Each Module is created primarily using [Terraform](https://www.terraform.io/), includes automated tests, examples, and documentation, and is maintained both by the open source community and companies that provide commercial support.
+A Module is a reusable, best-practices definition for how to run a single piece of infrastructure, such as a database or server cluster.

-Instead of having to figure out the details of how to run a piece of infrastructure from scratch, you can reuse existing code that has been proven in production.
-And instead of maintaining all that infrastructure code yourself, you can leverage the work of the Module community and maintainers, and pick up infrastructure improvements through a version number bump.
+Instead of having to figure out the details of how to run a piece of infrastructure from scratch, you can reuse existing code that has been proven in production and approved by the security team.

 ## Who maintains this Module?